bethesque/facebook-google-calendar-sync/README.md

 ## TODO

 * Include example cron scripts
-* Change comment to accuratedly label date
+* Change description to accuratedly describe date.
-* Work out a less procedural way of updating the calendar - it's very messy and stateful right now
+* Work out if there is a way to fix the event date when there is no location.